Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

-Our system, shown in \reffig{fig:fig_design}, consists of two distinct chips.
-The fluxonium qubit~\cite{Manucharyan2009} is fabricated on an intrinsic silicon substrate using standard microfabrication techniques (\refapp{sec:device-fabrication}).
-It consists of two coplanar electrodes shunted by a nonlinear Josephson junction ($E_J/h = 4.82(6)~\text{GHz}$) and a large inductor formed by 360 Josephson junctions ($E_L/h = 0.128(7)~\text{GHz}$).
-The mechanical resonator is a clamped 110 $\times$ 140~µm$^2$, 90~nm-thick rectangular silicon nitride film under $\gtrsim$800~MPa in-plane tensile stress, coated with a superconducting aluminum pad~\cite{Andrews2014, Yuan2015, Yuan2015silicon, Noguchi2016} (see \refapp{sec:device-fabrication} for details).
-The qubit primarily couples to the membrane mode at $\omega_m/2\pi = 4.4\,$MHz, which exhibits an anti-symmetric displacement pattern across the $Y$-axis (see~\reffig[b]{fig:interaction}).
-The coupling is achieved via a flip-chip technique, forming two vacuum gap capacitors $C_m^\pm = C_m \pm x dC_m^+/dx $ between the membrane and fluxonium electrodes, yielding a total fluxonium capacitive energy $E_C/h = 0.418(9)~\text{GHz}$.
-Static charges are forced onto the membrane via a large capacitive electrode, maintaining the membrane at a fixed potential $V_b$, while the fluxonium island is referenced to ground by capacitors $C_g$.
-This scheme enables the transduction of the membrane motion into a charge modulation on the fluxonium electrodes.
+Our device (\reffig{fig:fig_design}) comprises two chips assembled via a flip‐chip technique.
+The fluxonium qubit is fabricated on intrinsic silicon (see Supplementary Information) and features two coplanar capacitor pads shunting a small Josephson junction (\(E_J/h = 4.82(6)\)\,GHz) in parallel with a large superinductance formed by 360 junctions (\(E_L/h = 0.128(7)\)\,GHz).
+The mechanical resonator is a clamped \(110\times140\,\mu\mathrm{m}^2\), 90-nm-thick SiN membrane under \(\gtrsim800\)\,MPa tensile stress, coated with a patterned Al pad (see Supplementary Information).
+The qubit couples predominantly to the membrane’s mode at \(\omega_m/2\pi = 4.4\)\, MHz—antisymmetric about the \(Y\)-axis (\reffig[(b)-(c)]{fig:fig_design})—via two vacuum-gap capacitors, yielding the total capacitance \(E_C/h = 0.418(9)\)\,GHz.
+A large bias electrode holds the membrane at potential \(V_b\), while capacitors \(C_g\) reference the fluxonium island to ground, enabling motion-to-charge transduction.

-The external magnetic flux $\varphi_\mathrm{ext}$ through the inductive loop can be controlled via an on-chip flux line.
-When $\varphi_\mathrm{ext}=\pi$, the flux degree of freedom experiences a double-well potential, illustrated in \reffig[a]{fig:fig_design}.
-The transition between the two lowest energy eigenstates, $\ket{g}$ and $\ket{e}$, is governed by the tunneling rate across the central barrier, which decreases exponentially with $\sqrt{E_J/E_C}$.